shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 The exact value here will depend on your dongle and the distribution your running.
 You might need to install the `usb_modeswitch` package to switch the dongle from the initial CD-ROM/mass storage mode to the serial mode.
 You should be able to start the asterisk server now and watch the logs for errors.
-Make sure there's no dongle related errors.
+Make sure there are no dongle related errors.

 Note: To enable logging you might need to edit `logger.conf` to increase the log level.